-- Ascended Glitch: The speed increase of the aliens as the game went on was an unintended side effect of the weak processors at the time, but the developers liked it enough to keep it in.
+- Ascended Glitch: The speed increase of the aliens as the game went on was an unintended side effect of the weak processors at the time — they couldn't handle all the aliens moving back and forth at once, but as the player started killing more and more of them, the processor had less aliens to worry about and could move them faster.
+The developers liked it enough to keep it in.
 This inspired the whole idea of games getting harder as the player progressed.

 - Executive Meddling: The original design was a Breakout clone with the twist that the "bricks" fire back; they were originally people, but the executives vetoed it.
 They were then changed to airplanes, but they didn't make sense with the way they moved.
 After seeing Star Wars, the developer was inspired to change the enemies to aliens, which were acceptable to shoot and kill.
 It also justifies their lateral movement patterns, which didn't work with the previous designs.